cloudflare/cloudflare-docs/content/cache/concepts/customize-cache.md

 # Customize cache

-Some possible combinations of origin web server settings and Cloudflare [Page Rules](/cache/how-to/edge-browser-cache-ttl/create-page-rules/) include:
+Some possible combinations of origin web server settings and Cloudflare [Page Rules](/cache/how-to/edge-browser-cache-ttl/create-page-rules/) (deprecated) include:

 - Create a directory for static content at your origin web server.
 For example, create a `/static/` subdirectory at your origin web server and a Cache Everything Page Rule matching the `*example.com/static/*` URL pattern.
 - Append a unique file extension to static pages.
 For example, create a `.shtml` file extension for resources at your origin web server and a Cache Everything Page Rule matching the `*example.com/*.shtml` URL pattern.